-If you have a lung condition like asthma, or a heart condition, you are more likely to be affected by smoke from bushfires.
-Stay indoors if possible when there is bushfire smoke around your farm, especially if you have a pre-existing medical condition.
+If you are a farmer or agricultural worker and suffer from a lung condition like asthma, or a heart condition like angina, you are more likely to be affected by smoke from bushfires.
+To prevent exacerbation of symptoms – Stay indoors if possible when there is bushfire smoke around your farm.
 Be aware of any planned burns in your area as the smoke has the same negative effects as smoke from a bushfire.

-Even though a P2 masks will filter protect you from smoke, they can make it more difficult to breathe.
-If you do have a medical condition, you should seek medical advice about wearing a mask long before you actually need them.
+It is important to note that whilst a P2 dust mask will protect you from smoke, it can make it more difficult to breathe.
+If you do have a lung/ medical condition, you should seek medical advice about wearing a mask long before you actually need them.

-The small particles in smoke will also irritant and cause sore, itchy eyes.
-Wearing a non ventilated goggle will protect and assist with visibility.
+The small particles in smoke will also irritate and cause sore, itchy eyes.
+Wearing a non-ventilated goggle or a smoke visor/goggle combination will protect and assist with visibility.